Kirbywhere/CC10-INTRODUCTION-TO-NETWORKING/README.md

-This repository revolves around cisco networking, using cisco packet tracer as our main tool
+This repository revolves around Networking , using Cisco Packet Tracer as our main tool
-* DOES NOT CONTAIN ANY PRROGRAMMING RELATED FILES *
+* DOES NOT CONTAIN ANY PROGRAMMING RELATED FILES